VeronicaG24/Assignment1_Exp/README.md

  <img source src="/video/camera_fixed.gif" alt="gif showing the bahaviour of the Rosbot" width=800>

- Now you can see the same behaviour, but in this simulation the camera is rotating.
+ The second one shows the rotation of the camera.